-NCG Medical is an expanding medical software company that provides an integrated suite of clinical and financial information management solutions for physician practices and groups.
+NCG Medical is an expanding medical billing company that provides an integrated suite of clinical and financial information management solutions for physician practices and groups.
 We are seeking talented, driven, solutions-oriented people who share our vision.

 We offer competitive salaries, health insurance, vacation time, and other benefits.
 NCG Medical is an Equal Opportunity Employer, and is proud to have a drug-free environment.